samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `accessKeyId` (*Type inferred from the provided value*): Access key to connect to AWS Environment.
+* `accessKeyId` (string; *Type inferred from the provided string value*): Access key to connect to AWS Environment.
 Console display name: "Access Key Id".
 * `region` (string): AWS Region where the Lambda function is created.
 Console display name: "AWS Region".
-* `secretAccessKey` (*Type inferred from the provided value*): Secret Key to access the AWS.
+* `secretAccessKey` (string; *Type inferred from the provided string value*): Secret Key to access the AWS.
 Console display name: "AWS Secret Key".

 Example: